tinyws/power-prompt/README.md

 # power-prompt

-A userscript to super charge your web selection!
+A userscript that super charges your web selection!